 You have arrived at the Official Website of Forbes Guitars.
-I am an independant Luthier living outside the very small city of Meadow Lake, Saskatchewan.
-I build and repair instruments on a 70 acre plot about 15 minutes from the "city"..
+I am an independant Luthier living in Regina, Saskatchewan.
+I build and repair instruments in my home workshop.
 My motivation to learn to build guitars came from a life-long interest in playing music.
 I have always been driven by the challenge and need to create.

 I learned the craft from Master Luthier David Freeman.
 He is an excellent teacher and mentor and I have returned to his shop to learn more as his knowledge is vast.
 It is with David that I also completed my full Buzz Feiten Tuning System training.
 I am a certified retrofitter and installer for all stringed instruments, both Acoustic and Electric.